 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Smiles in Joplin will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Smiles in Joplin will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: